hungthitkhia/mouseTouHou/README.md

 This version is a faster, and less laggier version than the original version of the program.

 By adding a bool value to indicate whether the mouse speed have been changed, this remove dramatically the constant mouse speed writing which causes the intensive lag.
+# Todo
+Maybe change this into C#, since it's quite easier to look at than C++.